-The grapes are sourced primarily from contract growers of the crus of Agios Panteleimon within the Amyndeon Appellation in Northwestern Greece.
-Sprawling at an altitude of 600m on poor sandy soil, the vineyards reach yields that rarely exceed 40 hl/ha.
+vineyards of Agios Panteleimon within the Amyndeon Appellation in Northwestern Greece.
+Sprawling at an altitude of 600-700m on poor sandy soil, the vineyards reach yields that rarely exceed 40 hl/ha.
 The area is marked by cold winters and warm summers, but the four surrounding lakes create a unique mild mesoclimate.
 As a result, we get high fruit concentration and ripeness with exquisitely complex and rich aromas.

 Grapes are hand-picked and selected on a sorting table prior to crush.
 For each variety the must is cold soaked at 11-12°C in a reductive environment for 2-5 days depending on the quality of the grapes.
 Fermentation takes place at 20-22°C, followed by malolactic fermentation in tank.
-During the first five months of the year, the lees are stirred twice a week (batonnage), in order to achieve a fuller body.
-After the final blend the wine is bottled, usually in April after the harvest.
+During the first months of the year, the lees are stirred twice a week (batonnage), in order to achieve a fuller body.
 The winemaker’s main objective is to achieve maximum fruit extraction, while preserving a good level of acidity.